JGripton/todo/README.md

 # todo
- Simple To-Do list application with auth and language translation
+ Simple To-Do list application with auth and language translation.

+ Users sign in with Auth0 and can add tasks to a list.
+The task can be marked as completed and can be deleted.
+Additionally, users can translate their task list into another language using Google Translate API.

+ Admins can see a list of all users, whether or not they have used the translation button along with a list of the users' tasks.

  # Auth0 Config
  Sign up at https://auth0.com/